-I am a PhD candidate (ABD) in Political Science at the University of Michigan.
-My research focuses on the causes, dynamics, and consequences of international conflict, alliances and security cooperation, civil conflict, battlefield effectiveness, civil-military relations, and military organizations.
-My methodological interests include quantitative statistical analysis, formal theory, social network analysis, and agent-based modeling.
+I am a PhD candidate in Political Science at the University of Michigan.
+My research primarily aims to explain the macro-level implications of disaggregated, micro-level behavior in the substantive areas of international conflict and security.
+Specifically, my research focuses on the causes, dynamics, and consequences of international conflict, alliances and security cooperation, civil conflict, battlefield effectiveness, civil-military relations, and military organizations.
+I am also interested in the study of complex systems, especially with regard to adaptive interaction, diffusion, and emergent behavior.
+Methodologically, much of my work uses statistical analysis, formal modeling, agent-based modeling, and social network analysis.

 I received my BS in Operations Research from the US Air Force Academy in 2006, and my MA in International Relations from Creighton University in 2013.
+I also earned a Graduate Certificate in Complex Systems from the University of Michigan’s Center for the Study of Complex Systems in 2018.
 From 2006 to 2014, I was an active duty officer in the US Air Force.
 My primary duty was as an electronic warfare officer and tactical coordinator on the RC-135 V/W Rivet Joint, a strategic and tactical reconnaissance aircraft.

-My research has been published in International Organization, Social Networks, and Implementation Science.
+My work has been published in International Organization, Social Networks, Democratization, and Implementation Science.